perez987/macOS-12-13-on-Z390-with-OpenCore/README.md

 ### Monterey on the go

-Monterey works very well, practically like Big Sur.
-All hardware works the same as before.
+Monterey works very well.
+All hardware works the same as in Big Sur.
 Performance of the RX580 card has not changed.
 Wifi and Bluetooth from the Fenvi T-919 card, Ethernet, sound, sleep, etc. work fine too.

 ### Important!